+Attachment B - Explanatory Statements

+1. Authority

-Attachment B - Draft Explanatory Statement This explanatory statement is for all standards.
-The standards will be made as individual legislative instruments and each have their own explanatory statement.
-1. Authority Section 13 of the Food Standards Australia New Zealand Act 1991 (the FSANZ Act) provides that the functions of Food Standards Australia New Zealand (the Authority) include the development of standards and variations of standards for inclusion in the Australia New Zealand Food Standards Code (the Code).
-Division 2 of Part 3 of the FSANZ Act specifies that the Authority may prepare a Proposal for the development or variation of food regulatory measures, including standards.
-This Division also stipulates the procedure for considering a Proposal for the development or variation of food regulatory measures.
-2. Documents incorporated by reference The draft food regulatory measure incorporates a number of documents by reference.
+Section 13 of the Food Standards Australia New Zealand Act 1991 (the FSANZ Act) provides that the functions of Food Standards Australia New Zealand (the Authority) include the development of standards and variations of standards for inclusion in the Australia New Zealand Food Standards Code (the Code).

+Division 2 of Part 3 of the FSANZ Act specifies that the Authority may prepare a proposal for the development or variation of food regulatory measures, including standards.
+This Division also stipulates the procedure for considering a proposal for the development or variation of food regulatory measures.